Taking narcotics for back pain

 - Fentanyl (Duragesic) - which comes as a patch that sticks to your skin

 - Hydromorphone (Dilaudid)

 - Meperidine (Demerol)

 - Tramadol (Ultram)

-DO NOT take narcotics for back pain for more than 3 to 4 months at a time.
+Do not take narcotics for back pain for more than 3 to 4 months at a time.
 (This amount of time may even be too long for some people.)
-There are many other interventions of medications and treatments with good results for long term back pain that does not include narcotics.
+There are many other interventions of medicines and treatments with good results for long-term back pain that does not include narcotics.
 Chronic narcotic use is not healthy for you.